Skip to main content

 In this example, we have an AI chatbot that offers:

-• 10 premium messages for free
+• 10 messages per month for free

 Configure Pricing